Boston Terrier, also known as “The American Gentleman” is a sweet, gentle breed native of North America.

 Their nice coat needs less maintenance and less grooming needs and less shedding makes them a neat dog to have.
 They are famous for their round and expressive eyes that wins the hearts of dog lovers.
 These friendly animals get along with everybody and are strong enough to even let small children play with them.

-Where Boston Terriers Cam>Where Boston Terriers Came From?
+Where Boston Terriers Came From?

-bred in America for the first time and are said to be cross-bred off bulldogs
+They were bred in America for the first time and are said to be cross-bred off bulldogs and white English terriers.They are all said to come from a dog named Judge, a mixture of English bulldog and white English Terrier.

 He was brought to Boston by Robert C. Hooper, in the late 1860s, and was later bred with another dog.
 Judge’s offspring was the forefather of all the modern Boston Terriers and the majority of changes in their appearance happened in the late 19th century.